jintingzhao2/dsci511-project/README.md

 cms_df.to_csv("cms-data.csv", index=False)
 cms_df.head()
 ```
-This code saves the CMS data acquired into a csv file and shows the first fewrows of the CMS data that was acquired.
+This code saves the CMS data acquired into a csv file and shows the first few rows of the CMS data that was acquired.
 The next step is to clean up the CMS data.

 # Preprocessing the CMS Data